pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-06-book-review-the-fast-800-how-to-combine-rapid-weight-loss-and-intermittent-fasting-for-long-term-health-by-dr-michael-mosley.md

 ---
 title: "Book review: The Fast 800: How to Combine Rapid Weight Loss and Intermittent Fasting for Long-Term Health by Dr Michael Mosley"
-description: "I've tried out multiple diets which have given me various results, but intermittent fasting is something that I've heard around a lot but never actually tried.
+summary: "I've tried out multiple diets which have given me various results, but intermittent fasting is something that I've heard around a lot but never actually tried.
 I was browsing the Audible library recently and have been eager to spend my credit points on something informative.
 I came across \"The Fast 800: How to Combine Rapid Weight Loss and Intermittent Fasting for Long-Term Health\" by Dr Michael Mosley."
 photo: 2020-08-06.jpg
 ---